Stratio/khermes/README.md

 docker exec -it NODE_NAME script -q -c "export TERM=xterm && screen -r client"

 IMPORTANT: To disconnect from the client interactive console use Ctrl-A + D. If you use Ctrl-C, you will kill the process and khermes will stop running.

+### About dependencies

+Curator 2.x.x - compatible with both ZooKeeper 3.4.x and ZooKeeper 3.5.x
+Curator 3.x.x - compatible only with ZooKeeper 3.5.x and includes support for new features such as dynamic reconfiguration, etc.